alex1ai/ugr-master-cc/README.md

 This repository will be filled with the project for assignment 'Cloud Computing' at the UGR.

-An explanation of this project's content can be found [here](https://github.com/alex1ai/ugr-master-cc/blob/doc/doc/project_description.md), the architecture used will be [here](https://github.com/alex1ai/ugr-master-cc/blob/doc/doc/project_architecture.md).
+An explanation of this project can be found on the [project's info page](https://alex1ai.github.io/ugr-master-cc/).